Rockin' on Heaven's Floor

 "Rockin' on Heaven's Floor" is a song by German recording artist Jeanette.
 It was written by Frank Johnes, Tom Remm, Bodybrain, and Kristina "Wonderbra" Bach, and produced by Johnes and Remm for her fourth studio album Break On Through (2003).
-Released as a single in German-speaking Europe in October 2003, the rock and pop song peaked at number three on the German Singles Chart, while reaching number six in Austria and Switzerland, becoming Jeanette's highest-charting single and only top ten hit in Switzerland to date.
+Released as a single in German-speaking Europe in October 2003, the song peaked at number three on the German Singles Chart, while reaching number six in Austria and Switzerland, becoming Jeanette's highest-charting single and only top-10 hit in Switzerland.